chaos-polymtl/lethe/doc/source/parameters/cfd/stabilization.rst

 * ``heat transfer dcdd stabilization``: Applies the dDiscontinuity-Capturing Directional Dissipation (DCDD) stabilization term on the heat transfer equation.
 For more information, see `Tezduyar, T. E. (2003) <https://doi.org/10.1002/fld.505>`_\.

 * ``vof dcdd stabilization``: Applies the DCDD stabilization term on the :doc:`VOF equation<../../theory/multiphase/cfd/vof>`.
 For more information, see `Tezduyar, T. E. (2003) <https://doi.org/10.1002/fld.505>`_\.

+* ``tracer sipg`` specifies the symmetric interior penalization factor that is applied for the tracer elements interfaces when Discontinuous Galerkin is used.

 The ``pressure scaling factor`` parameter is used as a multiplier for the pressure in the momentum equation; the inverse of the factor is applied to the pressure after solving.
 It helps the convergence of the linear solver  by decreasing the condition number for cases where pressure and velocity have very different scales.